giandy98/Airline-disasters-analysis/README.md

-# Aviation accidents analysis
+# Airline disasters analysis
-Aviation accidents analysis from 1919 to 2023
+Airline disasters analysis from 1919 to 2023

 The project consists of analysing a dataset in which almost 25,000 accidents are recorded with the following information: